-Talk with your health care provider: Be honest with your HIV clinician about how you are feeling.
+Talk with your provider: Be honest about how you are feeling.
 This is especially important if you are experiencing side effects that stop you from taking your medicine.
 Your provider may switch your medicines, or give you tips on how to combat side effects.

 Find your inspiration: After you've been taking pills for a while, it is easy to forget why you started taking them in the first place.
 What inspired you to start HIV treatment?
 What were you hoping would happen when you started taking the medicine?
 Reminding yourself of these things can sometimes help keep you motivated to take your pills.

 Find your support system: Taking pills every day can be a lonely task.
 It sometimes helps to rally a partner or a group of people who can be your supporters when you don't feel like taking your medicine.
 These "medicine cheerleaders" can check in on you, encourage you, and listen to you.
 If you have one or more supporters that can do this, be sure to talk with them about the ways they can help you stay motivated.